MikeSanDev/redux_todo/README.md

 # React/Redux Todo App
-### This is just practice for me to learn how to use redux!
+### This is practice for me to learn how to use redux!
+*** I am going to deploy this on Netlify soon